by Jason Puckett and S. John Ross

-Magic items are a type of bonus-dice gear (see Risus, "Proper Tools" section) found in many fantasy campaign worlds.
+Magic items are a type of bonus-dice gear (see Risus, "Special Equipment" section) found in many fantasy campaign worlds.
 Enchantment of such items is generally time-consuming, exhausting and risky, and GMs may disallow it altogether if they want to keep magic item creation out of the hands of PCs.
 Other types of magic items besides bonus-dice gear may exist, of course, created by other means.

 Any mage may attempt to create a magic item appropriate to his Cliches.
 A Cybermage can enchant a LeFay 3000 laptop that gives bonus dice to hacking and programming rolls, but wouldn't have any luck creating magical Combat Boots of Kicking Ass.

 The difficulty of enchanting a given magic item is determined like any other spell.
 Enchantment is often Complex to Difficult magic or worse (at a minimum it certainly "hogs the scene" since it's an attempt to create permanent, portable bonus dice), though mages may pump their dice as normal if the pumping rules are in play.
 An enchantment spell may require rare, hazardous or special ingredients.

 Creating magic items is personally costly to the mage.
 Creating an item costs one die of the Cliche used, permanently, per bonus die of the created item.
 In other words, a Cryptic Elvish Diviner(4) who wishes to create a one-die Deck of Farseeing Tarot Cards rolls against the difficulty determined by the GM.
 If successful, he expends one die and becomes a Cryptic Elvish Diviner(3).
 This loss in dice is permanent, though lost dice can be regained through character advancement as normal.